-- 1. The decision to create or re-create a position is made by the Board of County Commissioners.
+1. The decision to create or re-create a position is made by the Board of County Commissioners.
 When an employee separates from Bonner County, the position from which they separated is automatically eliminated.
-The Department Head and/or Elected Official may request, where sufficient budget authority exists, as certified in writing by the county clerk that the Board of County Commissioners formally both re-create the position and fill the recreated position with an applicant of the Department Head and/or Elected Official's choice, subject to complete compliance with this policy.
+The Department Head and/or Elected Official may request, where sufficient budget authority exists, as certified in writing by the county clerk that the Board of County Commissioners formally both re-create the position and fill the re-created position with an applicant of the Department Head and/or Elected Official's choice, subject to complete compliance with this policy.
 The Board of County Commissioners reserves the right and retains its power not to re-create a vacated and automatically eliminated position.
 The Human Resource Director has the delegated authority to approve a re-created position and shall advise the BOCC of her decision.
-During the period in which a re-created position remains vacant the Clerk shall present to the BOCC every month a proposed Budget Adjustment decreasing the position's department's A/salary-budget by 1/12th of the position's allocated budgetary funds to prevent A-budget inflation caused by unfilled vacated positions. - Prior to recruitment for an approved newly created or re-created position, the Department Head and/or Elected Official shall submit to the Human Resources Department a current job description, staffing requisition with a proposed schedule to fill the proposed position along with a proposed closing date for the position.
+During the period in which a de-occupied position remains vacant the Clerk shall make journal entries monthly reflecting a wagepayment expense in an amount identical to the last wage-payments made to the last occupant of said position.
+The purpose of this journal entry is to remove spending pwer from the department in an amount equal to the period the position remains unfilled.
+This practice furthers the overall policy of the BOCC of reducing A-budget inflation caused by fully financed unfilled positions.
+Prior to recruitment for an approved newly created or re-created position, the Department Head and/or Elected Official shall submit to the Human Resources Department a current job description, staffing requisition with a proposed schedule to fill the proposed position along with a proposed closing date for the position.